 Your GP may refer you to a consultant for further investigations.
 These investigations might include an examination of the inside of your rectum (proctoscopy) and/or an ultrasound scan.

-To relieve anal fissure pain, try taking over-the-counter pain relief such as ibuprofen and paracetamol.
+To relieve anal fissure pain, try taking over-the-counter pain relief, such as ibuprofen and paracetamol.
+Avoid taking painkillers containing codeine as codeine is known to cause constipation.
+Also, try eating foods rich in fibre that will soften your stools.
 You might also find it helps to sit in a warm bath after passing stools.